 "They say all teenagers scare the living shit out of meIn their striving to try to be taken seriously teenagers are susceptible, gullible, and downright dangerous to anyone who wants to manipulate them.
-They are the best targets for demons, vampires or The Virus.
+They are the best targets for demons, vampires, or The Virus.
 Sometimes they're just delinquents with no respect, sometimes they are only a hair's breadth of sanity away from shooting up the place and they'll stay that way as long as you don't treat them like a kid.
-Much of this trope is fueled by a distrust in teenagers by the adult population.
+Much of this trope is fueled by a distrust of teenagers by the adult population.
 Many parents of young children dread the moment when their innocent little angels will become sassy hormonally-imbalanced drama-magnets.
-However, television producers are often worried about offending the very lucrative 13-to-27-year-old market, so we'll usually see that the heroes are also teens, or at least there will be a very "good" prominent one.
-Ironically, the much milder version of this trope occurs with shows aimed toward younger children, who find teenagers cryptic, pushy, and intimidating for other reasons.
+However, television producers are often worried about offending the very lucrative 13-to-27-year-old market, so usually the heroes are also teens, or at least there will be a very prominent "good" one.
+Ironically, the much milder version of this trope occurs with shows aimed toward younger children who find teenagers cryptic, pushy, and intimidating for other reasons.
 Some cases of Royal Brats can be attributed to this trope.
 This trope often has the teenage monsters in question have been previously sweet kids.
 If teen monsters run society, it's a Teenage Wasteland.
 See also Big Brother Bully, Kids Are Cruel, and Humans Are Bastards.
 Some teens act this way because they don't know any better.
 Some others however do, know they will get away with it because of their age, and might have For the Evulz as their main motivation.
 Whatever the reasoning, the results are basically the same.
 Of course this can be, on an individual basis, Truth in Television (ask any High School or Middle School teacher); there are monster teens in Real Life in the same fashion that we can find some mean kids and cruel adults.
 The mere fact of being a teenager doesn't make people automatically good or evil; it does, however, make any given person more susceptible to reckless or selfish behavior than they otherwise would be as an adult, for biological reasons.